Human-Aware Physical Human-Robot Collaborative Transportation and Manipulation with Multiple Aerial Robots: Physical Human-Robot Interaction

 The admittance controller is a high-level controller that updates $\loadposdes$ and $\loadrotdes$ in eq.~(\ref{eq:control_errors}) for the payload controller (Section~\ref{sec:payload_controller}) based on the external force applied on the payload.
 When interacting with the payload, it allows the human operator to experience a virtual mass-spring-damper system rather than the actual mass.
 By setting the admittance controller's tunable parameters to the desired values, the payload can be either sensitive or insensitive to external forces regardless of the payload's actual property.

-The admittance controller treats the payload as a virtual mass-spring-damper system as the external force applied to the payload.
-The input is a payload external wrench, $ ^\top\in\realnum{6\times1}$.
-The output includes payload twist, $\dot{\mathcal{X}}_{des}\in\realnum{6\times1}$, and payload linear and angular position, $\mathcal{X}_{des}\in\realnum{6\times1}$, with angular position represented by Euler angle.
-The admittance controller also computes payload linear and angular acceleration, $\Ddot{\mathcal{X}}_{des}\in\realnum{6\times1}$, but the lower level payload controller does not use this output.
-The controller assumes the following dynamics for the payload
+The admittance controller conceptualizes the payload as a virtual mass-spring-damper system, responding to external forces and moments from the human operator.
+It takes the external wrench, represented as $ ^\top\in\realnum{6\times1}$, as the input.
+The output from this controller includes the desired payload twist, denoted as $\dot{\mathcal{X}}_{des}\in\realnum{6\times1}$, along with the desired linear and angular positions of the payload, $\mathcal{X}_{des}\in\realnum{6\times1}$, where the angular position is expressed in Euler angles.
+Additionally, the admittance controller calculates the desired linear and angular accelerations, $\Ddot{\mathcal{X}}_{des}\in\realnum{6\times1}$.
+However, it is noteworthy that these acceleration outputs are not utilized by the lower-level payload controller.